thhaase/micro-rrepl/README.md

 ## Usage

-- `:rrepl` starts persistent R session
+- `> rrepl` as a micro-command starts the R session